 “Programs are a bit like prix-fixe menus in a restaurant: We can’t serve music à la carte . . . so our menu has to be quite diverse and – tasty.”

-Musicians who can transfix audiences succeed because of more than their artistry and charisma.
+Musicians who can transfix audiences succeed because of more than their artistry and charisma alone.

-Here are 7 guidelines to help rising musicians craft winning concert programs.
+Here are 7 guidelines to help rising musicians craft successful concert programs.

 1. Know Your Audience

-Just as different foods suit different age groups, settings, and times of day, programs should be tailored to specific occasions.
-For an audience of aficionados, let’s say, you could include experimental titles.
-But for listeners who aren’t familiar with your style, it’s usually best to stick with approachable music and mix in entertaining spoken program notes.
+Just as different foods suit varying age groups, settings, and times of day, programs should be tailored to specific people and occasions.
+For an audience of aficionados, let’s say, you could include experimental or avant-garde titles.
+But for listeners who aren’t familiar with your style, or for casual family-oriented events, it’s usually best to stick with approachable music and mix in entertaining spoken program notes.

 2. Choose Music You Can Handle

-Opt for accessible repertoire that allows you to express yourself freely and build confidence.
+Opt for accessible repertoire that allows you to express yourself freely and perform with ease and confidence.
 Never program music that outstrips your technical ability.

 3. Begin with Welcoming Music